Bucks Unveils Major Founders Hall Renovations for Spring Semester

 “We are excited about our new collaborative learning spaces and the possibilities these will bring for students to work together and with faculty,” said Geoghan.
 “The STEM Learning Center in particular will allow students to get further support directly from our professors.”

-The next phase of the project, to be completed by late August, will include moving the Health Sciences Department, including the Associate Degree Nursing program, from Grupp Hall to Founders Hall.
+The next phase of the project, to be completed by late August, includes moving the Health Sciences Department, including the Associate Degree Nursing program, from Grupp Hall to Founders Hall.

 “We are adding a new simulation lab with four patient rooms, debrief center, and control room to depict more accurately patient scenarios for our students,” said Connie Corrigan, dean of the Health Sciences Department.
 “Additionally we are putting in two clinical skills rooms, a skill lab for the medical assistant area – more like a doctor’s office than a hospital – and a phlebotomy classroom/lab area.”